SLUCOR Faculty and Doctoral Trainees

 SLUCOR Doctoral Trainees: Future leaders in research, education and policy

-The PhD program in Health Services and Outcomes Research offered through the Saint Louis University College for Public Health and Social Justice prepares exceptional students to become independent researchers who will advance our scientific understanding of key clinical and health service issues.
+The PhD in Public Health Studies--Health Outcomes Research/Health Services Research Concentration offered through the Saint Louis University College for Public Health and Social Justice prepares exceptional students to become independent researchers who will advance our scientific understanding of key clinical and health service issues.
 The program is highly selective and accepts only a small group of students each year.

 Students entering the program already possess graduate degrees in disciplines such as medicine, epidemiology, biostatistics, economics, informatics or the basic sciences.
 The program operates in an apprenticeship model, with students working closely with faculty on research beginning their first semester in the program.